 Where an individual is unable to pay all their debts or where they receive letters of demand, writs and/or bankruptcy notices from creditors, debt collectors or solicitors, bankruptcy proceedings may be brought against them.
 This is also the case where an individual’s personal guarantees provided for company debts are called up.

-An individual may also choose to make themselves bankrupt where they have debts of at least $5,000 and a connection with Australia.
+An individual may also choose to make themselves bankrupt if they are:

 During a bankruptcy, a Registered Trustee (such as SV Partners) is appointed to manage the bankruptcy process.
 The Trustee will recover and sell your assets for the benefit of creditors and complete an investigation into your financial affairs.